morganbrooks/MDAPy/MDAPy_Manual.md

 ---

 ### YC1σ (2+) — Youngest Grain Cluster at 1σ
 Calculates the weighted mean age of the youngest two or more grains that overlap within 1σ uncertainty.
-The grain cluster is identified using the youngest grain cluster algorithm.

 *Output: summary table (MDA, 1σ uncertainty, MSWD, n grains) + age plot*

 ---

 ### YC2σ (3+) — Youngest Grain Cluster at 2σ
 Calculates the weighted mean age of the youngest three or more grains that overlap within 2σ uncertainty.
-The grain cluster is identified using the youngest grain cluster algorithm.

 *Output: summary table (MDA, 1σ uncertainty, MSWD, n grains) + age plot*

 ---

 ### Y3Zo — Youngest Three Zircons at 2σ
 Calculates the weighted mean age of the youngest three grains that overlap within 2σ uncertainty.
-The grain cluster is identified using the youngest grain cluster algorithm.

 *Output: summary table (MDA, 1σ uncertainty, MSWD) + age plot*